josehteixeira/freelaway/README.md

 # Features

 1. Sign up, sign in and password recovery
-2. Job finding page, with filters
+2. Job search page, with filters
 3. Profile page, with user info and user jobs